LoLab-MSM/pydyno/README.md

 # PyDyNo

-Python Dynamic analysis of iochemical NetwOrks (PyDyNo) is an open source python library for the analysis of signal execution in network-driven biological processes.
+Python Dynamic analysis of biochemical NetwOrks (PyDyNo) is an open source python library for the analysis of signal execution in network-driven biological processes.
 PyDyNo supports the analysis of [PySB](http://pysb.org/) and [SBML](http://sbml.org/Main_Page) models.